dvsa/cvs-tsk-atf-report-gen-init/README.md

 ## Introduction

-The atf gen report init service allow testers that have submitted their completed test to receive a pdf version of the test certificate.
+The atf gen report init service is a lambda which is used to generate atf reports, it will marshall the data received to be prepared and processed for report generation.
-This lambda is triggered by DynamoDB Streams and called with the DynamoDB records that have been changed.
-Turns a single DynamoDB record containing multiple test types into multiple queue messages. one for each test type.

 ## Dependencies